-The Cooperative Education Program at Brookdale is designed to encourage and permit students to gain work experience directly related to their academic programs.
+The Internship Program at Brookdale Community College is designed to encourage and permit students to gain work experience directly related to their academic programs.

 IV.
 Regulation Statement

-4. Student Development specialists will include Cooperative Education learning experience(s) as part of the student’s academic plan whenever appropriate.
+2. Internship learning experience(s) should be included as part of the student’s academic plan whenever appropriate.

-Non-credit bearing Co-op will be recorded on a student’s transcript as Cooperative Education Work Experience and is designated COP999.
-For all Coop work experiences, the final approval for students’ assignments will be jointly held by faculty and the Co-op staff.
-Supervision and evaluation will rest with the Cooperative Education staff.
+Non-credit bearing internships will be recorded on a student’s transcript as Non-Credit Internship and is designated INTERN999.
+Supervision and evaluation will rest with the Career, Leadership & Transfer Pathways department.

-7. Students in both credit and non-credit Cooperative Education work experience will be subject to the rules and regulations of their Co-op employer.
+5. Students in both credit and non-credit internships will be subject to the rules and regulations of their employer.

-8. The Cooperative Education Department will act in an administrative capacity to support credit and non-credit Cooperative Education.
+6. The Career, Leadership & Transfer Pathways Department will act in an administrative capacity to support credit and non-credit Internships

-9. The Cooperative Education Steering Committee will establish procedures to implement this regulation.
+7. The Career, Leadership & Transfer Pathways Department will establish procedures to implement this regulation.